 Organisation.
 The governor-general (the English Queen's representative in Australia) appoints the commissioner for a five year fixed term.
-The personnel of ACLEI are appointed or employed under the Public Service Act 1999.124 ACLEI's average staffing level is between seventeen and nineteen people.
-The agency has an annual budget of approximately US\$6-7 million.125
+The personnel of ACLEI are appointed or employed under the Public Service Act 1999.
+ACLEI's average staffing level is between seventeen and nineteen people.
+The agency has an annual budget of approximately US\$6-7 million.

 Specialised police oversight agencies.
 Specialised police oversight bodies may deal with all forms of police misconduct: investigating corruption is only one activity among many others.
 Corruption cases usually account for only a small proportion of all cases investigated by police oversight bodies.
 Their main objectives can be broadly summarised as ensuring that the police respect the rule of law and human rights; increasing public confidence in the police by ensuring complaints are properly investigated and acted upon; and enhancing the efficiency and effectiveness of policing.
 Examples of such bodies are the Independent Complaints Directorate (South Africa), the Independent Police Complaints Commission (UK), the Police Ombudsman for Northern Ireland (UK) and Comité P (Belgium).
 Specialised police oversight bodies emerge for many reasons; most commonly they are formed upon the recommendation of an ad hoc inquiry.
-For example, the Mollen Commission in New York City in the 1990s recommended the creation of the Independent Police Complaints Commission.126 Police oversight agencies may also be created as a condition set by international aid organisations or donor countries for the receipt of development assistance.
+For example, the Mollen Commission in New York City in the 1990s recommended the creation of the Commission to Combat Police Corruption, and the Macpherson Inquiry in the UK led to the creation of the Independent Police Complaints Commission.
+Police oversight agencies may also be created as a condition set by international aid organisations or donor countr ies for the receipt of development assistance.